-1 Any person who has insider information and who knows or should know that it is insider information or who has a recommendation that he or she knows or should know is based on insider information shall behave inadmissibly when he or she:
+Any person who has insider information and who knows or should know that it is insider information or who has a recommendation that he or she knows or should know is based on insider information shall behave inadmissibly when he or she:

-- exploits it to acquire or dispose of securities admitted to trading on a trading venue in Switzerland or to use financial instruments derived from such securities; - b. discloses it to another; - c. exploits it to recommend to another to acquire or dispose of securities admitted to trading on a trading venue in Switzerland or to use financial instruments derived from such securities.
+- a. exploits it to acquire or dispose of securities admitted to trading on a trading venue or DLT trading facility which has its registered office in Switzerland or to use derivatives of such securities; - b. discloses it to another; - SR 173.32 - Amended by No I 10 of the FA of 25 Sept.
+2020 on the Adaptation of Federal Law to Developments in Distributed Ledger Technology, in force since 1 Aug.
+2021 (AS 2021 33, 399; BBI 2020 233).

+c. exploits it to recommend to another to acquire or dispose of securities admitted to trading on a trading venue or DLT trading facility which has its registered office in Switzerland or to use derivatives of such securities.

-2 The Federal Council shall issue provisions regarding the admissible use of insider information, in particular in connection with:
+The Federal Council shall issue provisions regarding the admissible use of insider information, in particular in connection with: